renovate-bot/NeXTLinux-_-gosbomx/README.md

 ## Private Registry Authentication

 ### Local Docker Credentials
-When a container runtime is not present, Syft can still utilize credentials configured in common credential sources (such as `~/.docker/config.json`).
+When a container runtime is not present, Gosbom can still utilize credentials configured in common credential sources (such as `~/.docker/config.json`).
 It will pull images from private registries using these credentials.
 The config file is where your credentials are stored when authenticating with private registries via some command like `docker login`.
 For more information see the `go-containerregistry` [documentation](https://github.com/google/go-containerregistry/tree/main/pkg/authn).

 An example `config.json` looks something like this:
 ```json